+Meet the man who moulded world champion Taylor

-Regis Prograis v Josh Taylor: Rise from an Edinburgh hut to the cusp of greatness
+Josh Taylor v Teofimo Lopez: Rise from an Edinburgh hut to greatness

 "We never took anything off him.
 We just supported him and gave him goals.
 And he's still doing it."